 MRO (Maintenance, Repair & Overhaul) Operations

 Public Service and Government

 3. Can Lean be applied to support functions?

 In fact, for Lean implementation to be sustainable, Lean implementation must not be limited to the core processes but also include the support processes.
 Some examples of the support functions that must be included are:

 Failure to include these support functions results in sub-optimization, inefficiency, constraints, and bottlenecks in the overall value stream flow.

 4. Is Lean all about tools and techniques?

 No, Lean is more than industrial engineering and tools.
 For Lean implementation to be successful and sustainable, we need both software (eg. Lean thinking, culture, people, policy, management, alignment) and hardware (eg. Lean tools, industrial engineering ).
 In fact, the soft side of Lean is probably more important than the tools for sustainability, although initially, the tools can create a lot of tangible impact and interest.

 No, Lean implementation does not require expensive tools and equipment.
-In fact, most Lean improvement look at freeing up existing resources (equipment, facilities, space, manpower) instead of acquiring more.
-By identifying, eliminating waste and improving flow, it is very common for companies to gain significant improvement with very minimum investment.
-It is also very common for these companies to free up resources that were previously tied up in non-value added activities (eg. Free up space due to poor layout, free up time due to waiting / rework, improve cash flow due to better inventory management).
+In fact, most Lean improvements look at freeing up existing resources (equipment, facilities, space, manpower) instead of acquiring more.
+By identifying, eliminating waste and improving flow, it is very common for companies to gain significant improvement with very minimal investment.
+It is also very common for these companies to free up resources that were previously tied up in non-value added activities (eg. Free up space due to poor layout, free up time due to waiting/rework, improve cash flow due to better inventory management).